yugabyte/tpcc/README.md

 ```

 ## Example
-The following command for example initiate a tpcc database (--create=true --load=true) and a then run a workload as described in config/sample_tpcc_config.xml file.
-The results (latency, throughput) are summarized into 5seconds buckets (-s 5) and the output is written into two file: outputfile.res (aggregated) and outputfile.raw (detailed):
+The following command for example initiate a tpcc database (--create=true --load=true) and a then run a workload as described in config/workload_1.xml file.
+The results (latency, throughput) are summarized into 5 seconds buckets (-s 5) and the output is written into two file: outputfile.res (aggregated) and outputfile.raw (detailed):

 ```
-./tpccbenchmark -c config/sample_tpcc_config.xml --create=true --load=true --execute=true -s 5 -o outputfile
+./tpccbenchmark -c config/workload_1.xml --create=true --load=true --execute=true -s 5 -o outputfile
 ```

 Since data loading can be a lengthy process, one would first create a and populate a database which can be reused for multiple experiments:

 ```
-./tpccbenchmark -c config/sample_tpcc_config.xml --create=true --load=true
+./tpccbenchmark -c config/workload_1.xml --create=true --load=true
 ```

 Then running an experiment could be simply done with the following command on a fresh or used database.

 ```
-./tpccbenchmark -c config/sample_tpcc_config.xml --execute=true -s 5 -o outputfile
+./tpccbenchmark -c config/workload_1.xml --execute=true -s 5 -o outputfile
 ```

-## Workload Descriptor
-The workload descriptor works the same way as it is in the upstream branch and details can be found in the [on-line documentation](https://github.com/oltpbenchmark/oltpbench/wiki).